 2. Google Analytics

+You can learn a lot about your site, as well as your audience.
 This is a vital tool to analyze how your website is performing, and not surprisingly, it’s among the most popular analytics platforms available today.
-Google Analytics provides some amazing insights into your users, including how they found you, what they did on your site after they got there, how much time they spent there, even your conversion flow.

-Any business that posts blogs on their website wants to be sure that they don’t simply sit out there in cyberspace, but that people actually find them.
+Any business that posts blogs on their website wants to be sure that their blogs don’t just sit out there in cyberspace, but that people actually find them.
 SEMRush can help you get those results.